jorishr/datastructures/trees/recursion_trees/recursion.md

 Possible solutions for this issue are [MEMOIZATION](memoization.md) and [TAIL RECURSION](tail_recursion.md).

 ## Fibonacci sequence example
-Another classic example case for recursion is the fibonacci sequence: 0 1 1 2 3 5 8 13 21 ...
+Another classic example case for recursion is the Fibonacci sequence: 0 1 1 2 3 5 8 13 21 ...

 Basic recursive function:
 ```javascript